Deep Kernels with Probabilistic Embeddings for Small-Data Learning

-Standard kernels (like RBF or Matern) make simplifying assumptions on the structure and smoothness of functions which do not hold in high dimensions due to the curse of dimensionality \citep{garnett2013active,rana2017high}.
-DKL avoids these assumptions and effectively captures covariance in high dimensions but, like all neural network based models, required a large amount of labeled data for accurate prediction.
+Standard kernels (like SE or Matern) make simplifying assumptions on the structure and smoothness of functions which do not hold in high dimensions due to the curse of dimensionality \citep{garnett2013active,rana2017high}.
+DKL avoids these assumptions by mapping high-dimensional data to low-dimensional embeddings using a neural network.
+But, like all neural network based models, it requires a lot of labeled data for accurate prediction.